Astroherodvaipayan/intervieww/README.md

 - [License](#license)

 ## Overview
-The Full Stack AI Mock Interview App allows users to practice technical and behavioral interview questions in an interactive environment.
+The RV-AI Mock Interview App allows users to practice technical and behavioral interview questions in an interactive environment.
 The app generates custom questions based on user preferences and delivers instant feedback on answers to help users improve their interview skills.

 ## Features
 - **AI-Driven Questions**: Get custom-tailored interview questions based on your profile and feedback.